Ajirola/BALAJI-FAST-FOOD-SALES-ANALYSIS-/README.md

 5️⃣ **Payment and Transaction Methods** - Identified the most common transaction method

+## 📊 DATA SOURCE
+The data was obtained from kaggle website
+Here's the link to the dataset: https://www.kaggle.com/datasets/rajatsurana979/fast-food-sales-report

 ## 📊 DATASET OVERVIEW
 The data consist of 1000 records with 10 columns.